swiftlang/swift-evolution/proposals/0382-expression-macros.md

   * Remove the `moduleName` and `fileName` from the `MacroExpansionContext` for now.
   * Allow macro parameters to have default arguments, with restrictions on what can occur within a default argument.
   * Clarify that macro expansion cannot be recursive.
   * Rename `createUniqueLocalName` to `createUniqueName`; the names might not always be local in scope.
+Also add a parameter to it so developers can provide a partial name that will show up in the unique name.
 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.
   * Simplified the type signature of the `#externalMacro` built-in macro.